Complete your claim forms and mail them as soon as possible to:

 Yes, you may use the electronic reporting software if you have less than ten items to report.

 If you have more than 10 items to report it is required to file electronically.
-You may choose one of the two free software programs available on our website, HRS Pro or UPExchange.
-You may also hire a vendor to do your reporting.

 Many organizations place a security feature on employees’ computers.
 Contact your IT Department to get administrative privileges.

 At this time, Treasury cannot accept encrypted WINZIP files.
 HRS Pro and UP Exchange files are encrypted, but other files will be accepted on a case by case basis.
 You may also upload your report directly into Treasury’s Web site which is secure.